bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>
 First of all, let&apos;s go and start the application.
-We can do this again, as I showed it in a previous video, through the terminal emulator from our computer or you can do it from the terminal here.
+We can do this again, as I showed it in a previous lesson, through the terminal emulator from our computer or you can do it from the terminal here.
 My preferred way is actually to just click on the NPM tab and then press on the start script and you will see down here that this is the same output that you get if you run this on a terminal.

-I did this in my previous video just to show that it actually is working.
+I did this in my previous lesson just to show that it actually is working.
 I&apos;m copying this link over here.
 Let me just hide these sections, open Safari, paste, enter and this is exactly what we want to see.